 What makes it different: Augustina’s motto says it all: “Dedicated to making wine that goes with backpacking adventures, raucous poker parties, family barbecues, good mystery novels and gingersnaps.”
 In addition to this quirky (and Colorado-like) perspective on wine, famed winemaker Marianne blends grapes sourced from Colorado’s eastern plains all the way to the Western Slope — representing the best that the state has to offer.

-What makes it different: It’s tough to stand out in Colorado’s burgeoning wine country, but Canyon Wind does so by operating as an estate winery, meaning that everything is done on site, from growing to bottling.
-The winery also takes sustainability seriously and incorporates environmentally friendly processes everywhere, including an underground barrel cellar that regulates the temperature of aging reds.
+What makes it different: It’s tough to stand out in Colorado’s burgeoning wine country, but Garfield Estates does so by operating as an estate winery, meaning that everything is done on site, from growing to bottling.
+The winery has been producing high-quality wine since early 2000 and uses sustainable practices.
+Their scale allows them to hand craft each wine to perfection.